pivotal/cf-onboarding/PREP_CHECKLIST.md

 ### Access Assessment
 - Check if participants have access to the following:
     - This will help identify [HelpNow+](https://help.vmware.com/user/#/) access requests need to submitted for:
         - Pivotal alumni -managed Tracker
         - Pivotal alumni -managed LastPass
         - Pivotal alumni -managed GSuite (for Google Cloud Platform access)

-    - Note that this form may be relevant: [Pivotal Access Request Form for VMware](https://docs.google.com/forms/d/e/1FAIpQLSc9mvXsvrh1fg2E7f2syS6m1TBUH_t-75UhV_ca9gaCEhwlFQ/viewform)
+    - Note that this form may be relevant: [Access Request Form for VMware](https://docs.google.com/forms/d/e/1FAIpQLSc9mvXsvrh1fg2E7f2syS6m1TBUH_t-75UhV_ca9gaCEhwlFQ/viewform)

 ### Scheduling
 - [ ] Schedule a welcome/orientation session (1hr at 9:30 Monday morning).
 Discuss the goals of the week and prime the participants to consider what they'd like to get out of Onboarding week.